-If you're new to detailing clay, you might be thinking, "What can detailing clay possibly have to do with car care?"
-We've heard it all before.
-The short answer is that detailing clay removes from the paint what washing cannot.
+If detailing clay is new to you, you might be thinking, What is detailing clay and what can detailing clay do for my car?"
+The short answer is that auto detailing clay removes from the paint what washing cannot.
 For the long answer, read on!

 Detailing clay glides along the surface of your paint and grabs anything that protrudes from the surface.
 The particle sticks to the clay and is therefore removed from your vehicle.
 The surface being clayed should always be wet with clay lubricant to prevent loose debris from scratching the vehicle.

-Used properly, clay is completely safe and nonabrasive.
+Used properly, detailing clay is completely safe and nonabrasive.
 It's a much better option than polishing to remove these contaminants because clay doesn't remove any paint.

 Your vehicle is under constant assault from airborne pollutants.
 Brake dust, industrial fallout, acid rain deposits and rail dust all can adhere to your vehicle.
 These contaminants often contain metal particulates, which accounts for the ease with which they penetrate the clear coat to attack the paint below.
 These contaminants then oxidize, and they allow rust to spread beneath the clear coat.
 Tiny orange spots today, total paint system failure tomorrow!
 Detailing clay removes these contaminants in order to keep the paint healthy and vibrant.

 Chances are, the answer is yes.
 The surface of your vehicle faces assaults from the environment every time it's out in the weather.
 Each road trip brings new insults from roadway debris, exhaust films, and airborne pollution.
 They will splash, mar, and embed themselves in that beautiful paint job you've labored over.
-Vehicles can accumulate these contaminants any time, any place – even at the dealership.
+Vehicles can accumulate these contaminants any time, any place even at the dealership.

-There's a simple test that will indicate whether or not you need to clay.
+The Bag Test: There's a simple test that will indicate whether or not you need to clay.
 Wash and dry your vehicle, put a plastic sandwich bag over your hand and lightly rub your fingertips over the paint.
 If it feels gritty or rough, your paint is contaminated.

 Waxes and paint sealants will adhere better to clean paint and the shine will be more uniform and vibrant.
 Sounds like a win-win situation!